Blackstone Griddle Bacon Cheese Omelet

 This Bacon Cheddar Omelet is cooked on our Blackstone Griddle and is one of my favorite breakfasts.
-The Blackstone Griddle will bring a taste of Country Kitchen right to your home.
-You can cook this Cheesy cheddar bacon omelet on the stove if you don’t have one of these handy portable griddles, just use a non-stick pan.
+You can cook this cheesy omelet on the stove if you don't have a griddles, just use a non-stick pan.

 Omelets are one of those foods that are SO easy to make, but we don't eat enough of them!
 I forget how versatile eggs are sometimes, so I'm doing my part here to remind you how easy omelets make a big weekend breakfast or even a quick weeknight brinner.